 Pac Bo cave is in the most north-eastern part of Cao Bang province, next to the Chinese border.
-It is a very important site for Vietnamese, as it is seen as the starting point of the revolution that led to th independence of Vietnam.
-The reason for it is very simple – this is the place where Ho Chi Minh returned to Vietnam and stayed here for a few weeks.
-It is claimed that he started his campaign he planned for a long time.
-If you ar interested in history, this is an interesting site.
-But even if you are not interested in history, Pac Bo is a worthwhile destination due to the beautiful setting
+It is a very important site for Vietnamese, as it is seen as the starting point of the revolution that led to the independence of Vietnam.
+The reason for it is very simple – this is the place where Ho Chi Minh returned to Vietnam.
+And he stayed here for a few weeks.
+It is claimed that he started his campaign from these caves.
+If you are interested in history, this is an interesting site.
+But even if you are not interested in history, Pac Bo is a worthwhile destination due to the beautiful setting.

-Before reaching the cave itself you pass a pagoda on a hill to your left.
-You can leave the bike at the gate next to the stall and pass the large park.
-You can either walk up the hill to your right after the park, or you can climb the stairs at the front of the hill.
-On the top of the hill is the pagoda with a shrine for Ho Chi Minh, including a statue fo Uncle Ho.
+Before reaching the cave, you pass a pagoda on a hill to your left.
+You can leave the bike at the gate next to the stall.
+You can either walk up the hill to your right after the park.
+Or you can climb the stairs at the front of the hill.
+On the top of the hill is the pagoda.
+Here you can also find a shrine for Ho Chi Minh, including a statue of Uncle Ho.
 It seems visiting Vietnamese leave little offerings for him on the shrine.
-So it is a pilgrimage for Vietnamese to this place.
+Seemingly it is a pilgrimage for Vietnamese to this place.
 Besides the pagoda and the statue, you can also enjoy the beautiful view of the surrounding area.